thinkcompany/think_dev-standards/content/sass/index.md

 ## Sass Language Features

-This sections covers some of the most commonly used features of Sass and related best practices.
+This section covers some of the most commonly used features of Sass and related best practices.
 It is not meant to be a comprehensive review of the language.

 ### Nesting

 A general rule of thumb is to avoid nesting more than 3 levels, including pseudo classes and elements.
-Ensure that the CSS output adheres to the specificity rules defined our CSS Authoring Guidelines documentation.
+Ensure that the CSS output adheres to the specificity rules defined in our CSS Authoring Guidelines documentation.

 ### Variables